Evander Holyfield vs. Larry Holmes: The fight

+After the full 12 rounds, Evander Holyfield was awarded a unanimous decision victory with two scores of 116–112 and one score of 117–111.
+HBO's unofficial scorer Harold Lederman scored the fight 115-113 while the Associated Press scored the bout 116-111 both for Holyfield.

 Aftermath

 Holyfield would next face arguably his toughest opponent, the undefeated Riddick Bowe.
 In what was named The Ring magazine's Fight of the Year, Riddick Bowe was able to defeat Holyfield by a close unanimous decision to become the new Undisputed Heavyweight Champion.

 Though it was not known if Holmes would continue to fight after his loss to Holyfield, he ultimately decided to continue his comeback, racking up seven consecutive victories after the Holyfield defeat to earn another chance at a major heavyweight title, this time facing Oliver McCall for the WBC Heavyweight Championship on April 8, 1995.
 Though he was again able to go the full 12 rounds, he was unable to pick up the victory, instead losing to McCall by another unanimous decision.